skrey/yellow-extensions/features/search/README.md

 `SearchPaginationLimit` = number of entries to show per page
 `SearchPageLength` = maximum page length to show

+The following files can be configured:

+`system/layouts/search.html` = layout file for search

 ## Examples

 Searching a website: